The hyperbolic cover of an elliptic Weyl group: Elliptic root systems and elliptic Weyl groups

-\begin{remark} If the finite root system $\FRS$ of Proposition~\ref{RootSystem} is of type $A_{1}$, that is the corresponding simply-laced elliptic root system is of rank three, then there exist exactly two simply-laced elliptic root systems as described in \cite{Sai85} or in \cite[Proposition 4.2 and Table 4.5]{BA97}.
-Therefore, the conclusion of Proposition~\ref{RootSystem} does not hold if the rank of $\Phi$ is less than four. \end{remark}
+\begin{remark} If the finite root system $\FRS$ of Proposition~\ref{RootSystem} is of type $A_{1}$, that is, the corresponding simply-laced elliptic root system is of rank three, then there exist exactly two simply-laced elliptic root systems as described in \cite{Sai85} or in \cite[Proposition 4.2 and Table 4.5]{BA97}.
+Therefore, the conclusion of Proposition~\ref{RootSystem} is not valid if the rank of $\Phi$ is less than four. \end{remark}

-In the following we will exclude the case that $\FRS$ is of type $A_n$.
-More presisely we will exclude the cases where there is more than one maximal number anong the natural numbers $m_0 := 1, m_1,\ldots, m_n$.
-This is equivalent to request that the diagram, which we will define in the next section, is an `octopus'.